-Since its inception, the KNAW has been a learned society of outstanding Dutch scientists and scholars.
+Since its inception, the Royal Netherlands Academy of Arts and Sciences (KNAW) has been a learned society of outstanding Dutch scientists and scholars.
 Membership is awarded on the basis of scientific and scholarly achievement.
 Members are appointed for life.
-Starting in May 2011, the Academy will appoint a maximum of sixteen new members every year.
+The Academy will appoint a maximum of sixteen new members every year.
 KNAW membership is regarded as a great honour in the Netherlands.

 Maria Antonietta Loi holds two world records: that of the best performing solar cell created with quantum dots and made using Sn-based perovskites.
 Loi has the perfect combination of creativity, vision and transdisciplinary knowledge required to create the solar cell of the future.
 By exposing physical principles and manipulating materials down to the nanoscale, she translates fundamental physics into concepts that can be used for the energy transition.
 Her work has yielded patents, start-ups and close cooperation with industry.
 Loi is also a passionate and knowledgeable educator.
 Her PhD students invariably complete their PhDs within the nominal four years and her postdocs find excellent positions.